-"As a giving organization, The Plus Collective is proud to harness the collective power of our generous donors, turning their individual donations into impactful unrestricted operating grants that make real and lasting impact to organizations that benefit, support and empower our Charlotte LGBTQ+ community," said Shelly Schoenfeld, chair of The Plus Collective board.
+One Voice Chorus provides a welcoming place for LGBTQ+ people to express their musical artistry together. grants that make real and lasting impact to organizations that benefit, support and empower our Charlotte LGBTQ+ community," said Shelly Schoenfeld, chair of The Plus Collective board.
 "This year, like every year, the organizations we funded are integral parts of our vibrant and diverse Charlotte LGBTQ+ community."
+The most recent round of grants provided general operating support, including: